vidalastudillo/buildroot_in/README.md

 Hub][hub].

 ## Quick Tips
-Be sure to set Docker Engine configuration on the host to allow the space and other resources.
+* Be sure to set Docker Engine configuration on the host to allow the space and other resources.

-At the host, use this to get a clone:
+* To get a clone, use at the host:
 ``` shell
 git clone https://github.com/vidalastudillo/buildroot_in
 ```

+* Check [migrating Buildroot][migrating_buildroot] if you change the Buildroot version on the Dockerfile.

 ## Get started
 To get started build the Docker image.